-There are so many different types of annuity products available that it's not possible to recommend just one here.
 Are you interested in an immediate annuity, or do you want a deferred annuity?
-Are you looking at a variable annuity that invests in the stock market or a fixed annuity that has a fixed interest rate?
+Are you looking at a variable annuity that invests in the stock market, or a fixed annuity that has a fixed interest rate?
 There are dozens of riders and options to customize an annuity to meet your retirement income needs.
 A financial planner can help you sort through the decisions.

 All that said, be cautious in buying annuity products because of their complexity.
 Retirees should think of their Social Security benefits as an inflation-indexed annuity that can limit the need for additional annuity products.

 You can pay your financial planner by the hour.
 You can also pay a set amount a year for the planner’s time.
 It sounds like you’re trying to avoid a commission-based compensation model or an asset-under-management model when paying for financial advice.

 Your target of up to $900 a year in adviser costs may be unrealistic.
 One company offers a financial advisory service and might be able to develop a financial plan for you for $1,000 or less, depending on your situation.

 Aside from portfolio and annuity considerations, think through the timing of when you plan to file for Social Security retirement benefits.
 You’ll take a big reduction in benefits if you apply at age 62 instead of your full retirement age of 66.
 It may make sense to lean on your savings and pension for retirement income in your early 60s and to delay filing.